The latest update for this article was written by Lindsay Podolak.

 Location: Ocean County

 Trail: Sweetwater Trail

 History: From the 1700s to the 1900s, Double Trouble Village was home to a thriving lumber and cranberry operation.
-Double Trouble was an isolated community completely dependent on the success of its two industries, which did not carry it into the 20th century.
+A village in isolation, Double Trouble was completely dependent on the success of its two industries; Unfortunately, this did not carry it into the 20th century.
 Visit Double Trouble for a look at what life was like on the edge of the Pine Barrens centuries ago.

-What You’ll See: This easy, 2.5-mile loop passes along 20th century cranberry bogs as well as Double Trouble Village, which boasts 14 original structures dating back to the late 19th century.
-As a side note, if you’re looking for more of a walk than a challenging hike, this is the place to head.
+What You’ll See: This easy, 2.5-mile loop passes along 20th century cranberry bogs as well as Double Trouble Village; the village boasts 14 original structures dating back to the late 19th century.
+As a side note, if you’re looking for more of a walk than a challenging hike, this is the place.

 Batsto Lake Trail at Wharton State Forest

 Location: Atlantic County